PrototypeFormer: Learning to Explore Prototype Relationships for Few-shot Image Classification: Experiments

-Finally, we conduct a matrix similarity visualization comparing our method with the prototype point approach.
-As illustrated in Figure \ref{heatmap}, where ``CLIP" denotes the traditional prototype point representation using the CLIP pre-trained model as the backbone.
-We conduct experiments separately on miniImageNet, tieredImagenet, and CUB-200 datasets.
-The results depicted in Figure \ref{heatmap} clearly demonstrate a significant enhancement achieved by our method in the few-shot classification.
+To further underscore the efficacy of our approach, we conduct a matrix similarity visualization comparing our method with the traditional prototype point approach, as illustrated in Figure \ref{heatmap}.
+Notably, the term "CLIP" refers to the conventional prototype point representation using the CLIP pre-trained model as the backbone.
+These experiments are conducted separately on the miniImageNet, tieredImagenet, and CUB-200 datasets.
+The results showcased in Figure \ref{heatmap} unequivocally highlight the substantial enhancement achieved by our proposed method in the domain of few-shot classification.